 Under English and Welsh law you may only take common frogs, common toads, palmate newts and smooth newts into captivity.
-We strongly recommend that tadpoles (or froglets) are released back into the same pond from which they were taken to prevent disease from being transferred from one pond to another.
+We strongly recommend that tadpoles or froglets are released back into the same pond from which they were taken, to prevent disease from being transferred from one pond to another.
 Once captive, any amphibian will be protected under the Animal Welfare Act 2006 and we strongly discourage taking or keeping wild animals in captivity.
-It is also an offence to release or allow to escape and non-native amphibian into the wild.
+It is also an offence to release non-native amphibians or allow them to escape into the wild.